rly0nheart/oxdork/README.md

 To view the help message.

-# The file dorks.txt:
+# dork_queries.txt:
-A collection of some Dorks here [dorks.txt](https://github.com/rlyonheart/0xdork/blob/master/dorks.txt)
+A collection of some common dork queries here [dorks_queries](https://github.com/rlyonheart/0xdork/blob/master/dork_queries.txt)

   # Disclaimer:
-  This is for educational purposes only, the author Richard Mwewa [rly0nheart] will not be responsible for the damages that might be done with this tool.
+  *This is for educational purposes only, the author Richard Mwewa [rly0nheart] will not be responsible for the damages that might be done with this tool.*